arangodb/docs-hugo/site/content/3.11/data-science/adapters/arangodb-dgl-adapter.md

 ## Quickstart

-The following examples show how to get started with ArangoDB-DGL Adapter.
+The following examples show how to get started with the DGL Adapter.
 Check also the
 [interactive tutorial](https://colab.research.google.com/github/arangoml/dgl-adapter/blob/master/examples/ArangoDB_DGL_Adapter.ipynb).